siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 # Modern C++ Development

 This is a practical guide to modern C++ development.
-In general, C++ has valued backwards compatability as new versions came out, but that has led to the language becoming more difficult to work with.
+In general, C++ has valued backwards compatability as new versions came out, but that has led to the language becoming more difficult to work with and master.
 I think [this talk](https://www.youtube.com/watch?v=ELeZAKCN4tY) highlights how much better it could be.

 There are many ways of doing the same things in this world.
 Ideally, we want to know as little syntax as possible without ANY compromises to performance or functionality, and our workflow should be dead simple.
 This guide is super-opinionated on how to do things, but it highly values

 - long-term, large-scale projects
 - latest/modern features
 - minimal syntax
+- code readability over minor performance gains
-- minimal performance compromises
+- but still minimal performance compromises
 - whole project optimizations
 - modular/monorepo layouts
 - minimal developer configuration
 - first-class developer tooling and support
-- OS priority: Linux > MacOS > Windows
+- developer OS priority: Linux > MacOS > Windows

 ## Overview